TL;DR:

 Why Is Ad Exchange Important?
 When Did It Start?

 The craving for transparent and efficient advertising started in 1994 when AT&T made the first bold move.
-The company purchased the first banner ad from the commercial web magazine, HotWired, for $30,000 with a run time of three good months.
+The company purchased the first banner ad from the commercial web magazine, HotWired, for $30,000 with a run time of three months.

 Even though these pioneers in advertising enjoyed enormous click-through rates, the whole process was tiresome, slow, and inefficient.
 You can imagine how taxing this would have been for modern websites with 200+ ad campaigns running simultaneously, targeting distinct demographics and in different time zones.